2020–2021 China–India skirmishes: Diplomatic response

 After the first melee took place, on 5–6 May 2020 at Pangong Tso, Foreign Secretary of India Harsh Vardhan Shringla called Sun Weidong, the Chinese ambassador to India.
 Then, Ajit Doval reportedly talked to a top Chinese diplomat Yang Jiechi.
 On 28 May, in a press conference, Indian spokesperson for the Ministry of External Affairs, Anurag Srivastava, maintained that there were enough bilateral mechanisms to solve border disputes diplomatically.
 (However, some critics say that these agreements are "deeply flawed".)
-The Border Personnel Meeting (BPM) points have seen rounds of military talks in May–June; first between colonels, then between brigadiers, and then finally, on 2 June, more than three rounds between major generals.
+The Border Personnel Meeting (BPM) points had rounds of military talks in May–June.
+First between colonels, then between brigadiers, and on 2 June, more than three rounds between major generals.

 All these talks were unsuccessful.
 Some Indian military sources said that India was still unclear with China's demands.
 "When one wants to stall a process, one makes absurd demands ... they purposefully made some unreasonable demands", said the sources.
 On 6 June, commanders' talks took place at Chushul-Moldo BPM.
 The talks involved the Indian commander of Leh-headquartered XIV Corps, Lt Gen Harinder Singh, and the Chinese commander of the Tibet Military District (South Xinjiang Military Region) Maj Gen Liu Lin.

 On 17 June 2020, Prime Minister Modi addressed the nation regarding the Galwan skirmish, giving a firm message directed at China over the deaths of Indian soldiers.
 The first communication since the start of the border dispute between the foreign ministers of China, Wang Yi and of India, S Jaishankar also happened after the Galwan skirmish.
 Jaishankar accused the Chinese actions in Galwan to be "pre-meditated and planned".
 On 20 June, Chinese social media platform WeChat removed the Indian Prime Minister's remarks on the Galwan skirmish, which was uploaded by the Indian Embassy in China.
 The official statements of the Ministry of External Affairs were also removed.
 WeChat said that it removed the speech and statements because they divulged in state secrets and endangered national security.

 The MEA spokesperson's statement on the incident was also removed from Weibo.
 Upon seeing that the page said that the content had been deleted by the author, the Indian embassy in China issued a clarification that the post wasn't removed by them, and re-published a screenshot of the statement in Chinese.
 On 1 July, Prime Minister Modi quit the Chinese social media platform Weibo.
 On 3 July, during a surprise visit to military posts in Ladakh, Prime Minister Modi, said in a speech that the "age of expansionism" is over and history has revealed that "expansionist forces have either lost or were forced to turn back"; the media noted that this was in reference to Beijing.